VISIT OUR ART STORE ▶

 Painting the Jar and Rope

-Now, I focus on the jar.
-I leave the center as the white area and paint the rope using yellow ochre.
+The artist now focuses on the jar.
+The center area is left white, and the rope is painted using yellow ochre.

-I use burnt umber for shadows, keeping it darker near the back and around the knot.
-I blend the edges softly, then draw a few simple lines to finish the rope.
+Burnt umber is added for shadows, especially at the back and around the knot.
+The edges are softened, and simple lines finish the rope.

 Paint the jar and rope